qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/about/sponsorship.rst

 Annually we also receive support from various organisations who appreciate the work we do and would like to facilitate the sustained development effort that goes into the project.
-For more information on sponsoring QGIS, please visit the sponsorship page.
 These sponsors are listed below with our thanks!

 |gold|
 |aas_long|